rezor-coder/rezor-app-frontend/README.md

-## SaitaPro Wallet
+## Rezor Wallet
-Welcome to SaitaPro Wallet !
+Welcome to Rezor Wallet !
 It is a non-custodial wallet or decentralized wallet, it is a type of cryptocurrency wallet that gives users complete control over their private keys and funds on Blockchain.
-This repository contains all the code for the **SaitaPro Wallet** React Native app.
+This repository contains all the code for the **Rezor Wallet** React Native app.

 ## Prerequisites